Serving static content

 Resources

-can be used to expose the application’s resources at the given prefix.
+Similarly, the staticResourcesGetServerEndpoint can be used to expose the application’s resources at the given prefix.

-A single resource can be exposed using staticResourceGetServerEndpoint
+A single resource can be exposed using staticResourceGetServerEndpoint.

 FileOptions

-Endpoint constructor methods for files and resources can receive optional FileOptions
+Endpoint constructor methods for files and resources can receive optional FileOptions, which allow to configure additional settings:

 import sttp.model.headers.ETag